gisisfun/map_polygons/README.md

 **The Python Code will switch between Linux and Windows Enviromments (under development)**

 For full functionality with Windows OS, download the OSGeo4W package and install the 'express install'.
 The code will map to the standard installation location on C drive.
 The code was originally bult for Linux OS.
 Linux has pretty good package management so no worries here.
-All python modules are installed using pip3.
+All python modules are installed using pip3. **polygons.py** has been tested and works with Linux and Windows.

+**R version in development**

+Not everyone has access to Python so there is an R version of the code with much of the same features.
+Have a look at **polygons2.R**.

 **Why not use Vendor 'XYZ' or 'ABC' Software?**